anubarukula12/staticHtmlCssWebpages/README.md

 ---

 # *Setup/Installation Requirements*
-- Clone the repositiry to your desktop.
+- Clone the repository to your desktop.
 - Open the project in the vscode.
 - Select index.html
 and run in the open with Live Server.